Wilhelm Canaris: Inter-war years

 Detached from the previous government of Weimar, whose republican principles never appealed to Canaris, he looked to the Nazi Party to shape the future.
-Two things stood out for Canaris about the Nazis; they represented a return to state-centered authoritarian government led by a charismatic leader, which he supported, and they were determined to throw off the shackles of the Treaty of Versailles.
-Hitler proselytised a return to world-power status, which for Canaris implied constructing a super-fleet, by the preservation of a virtuous soldier-based society, a "community under arms".
-It is worth recalling that in the turmoil after the First World War in Germany, while the Weimar government was fledgling, Canaris helped establish home guard units in contravention of the treaty, sympathised with the Freikorps movement and participated in the Kapp Putsch.
+Two things stood out for Canaris about the Nazis: they represented a return to state-centered authoritarian government led by a charismatic leader, which he supported; and they were determined to throw off the shackles of the Treaty of Versailles.
+Hitler proselytised a return to world-power status, which for Canaris implied constructing a super-fleet and the preservation of a virtuous soldier-based society, a "community under arms".
+In contrast to his later actions in which he sought to undermine Germany's far right in the form of Hitler and the Nazis, in the turmoil after the First World War, while the Weimar government was fledgling, Canaris helped establish home guard units in contravention of the treaty, sympathised with the Freikorps movement and participated in the Kapp Putsch.

-Another aspect of the Nazis that attracted Canaris was their anticommunism.
+Another aspect of the Nazis that appealed to Canaris was their anticommunism.
 Many of his friends joined the Nazi crusade, and Canaris "likewise came to be regarded as an enthusiastic National Socialist".
 A former SS general, Werner Best, once described Canaris as an "inveterate nationalist" and correspondingly asserted that Canaris felt the Nazis were much better "than anything that had gone before".
 Even after the Night of the Long Knives, Canaris "preached wholehearted cooperation with the new regime".
-Canaris once said, "we officers... should always recognize that without the Führer and his NSDAP, the restoration of German military greatness and military strength would not have been possible... the officer's duty is to be a living example of National Socialism and make the German Wehrmacht (Army) reflect the fulfillment of National Socialist ideology.
+Canaris once said, "we officers... should always recognize that without the Führer and his NSDAP, the restoration of German military greatness and military strength would not have been possible... the officer's duty is to be a living example of National Socialism and make the German Wehrmacht (Armed Forces) reflect the fulfillment of National Socialist ideology.
 That must be our grand design".